 The 10 Most Important Search Engine Ranking Factors For Topping The Google SERP’s

-There are hundreds of search engine rankings factors that affect how well your website will rank in search results.
+There are hundreds of search engine optimization factors that affect how well your website will rank in search results.
 But we’ve boiled the list down to the Top 10 most important factors that you want to focus on first.

 1. Quality Content